-We have prepared the accompanying unaudited condensed financial statements in accordance with generally accepted accounting principles for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
+We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. ("Pain Therapeutics") in accordance with generally accepted accounting principles for interim financial information and pursuant to the instruction to form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three and nine months ended September 30, 2002 are not necessarily indicative of the results that may be expected for the year ended December 31, 2002.
+Operating results for the three months ended March 31, 2003 are not necessarily indicative of the results that may be expected for any other interim period or for the year ended December 31, 2003.
 Certain prior year balances have been reclassified for comparative purposes.